 35 prior to the SJRRP.
 Reach 2A is subject to extensive seepage losses.
-Reach 2B is a sandy
+Reach 2B is a sandy setback levees are anticipated to be constructed in Reach 2B to increase its capacity to at least 4,500 cfs.

 36 channel with limited conveyance capacity.
 Reach 2A has a flood design capacity of 8,000 cubic